 - Exercise 3-5 times a week

-When you’ve identified the habits or new habits you want to form, you can start making changes straight away.
+When you’ve identified the new behaviours you want to form, you can start making changes straight away.

 2) What’s your why?